 - It has a low operating cost.

 - It does not cause shear damage to the cells.

-- Cannot use for immobilized cells or enzymes.
+- It cannot be used for immobilized cells or enzymes.

 - It has low volumetric productivity.

 It consists of a single container inside which a hollow tube is present.
-This hollow tube refers to “Draft tube”.
-There is a gas flow inlet present at the bottom of the fermentor allows the passage of oxygen.
+This hollow tube called “Draft tube”.
+There is a gas flow inlet present at the bottom of the fermentor, which allows the passage of oxygen.
 Gas flow inlet is attached with the perforated disc or tube that allows continuous distribution of air.

 This type of bioreactor lacks the mechanical stirring arrangements for agitation.
 As from the name airlift, it is clear that the air lifts the medium upwards.
 There are internal liquid circulation channels, which enable continuous circulatory motion of the medium.
 Here, the fermentation occurs at a fixed rate of volume and circulation.